 H.13.
-Expand access to affordable, high-quality child care and preschool; and ensure that the professionals who staff those programs are paid at competitive rates that reflect their levels of education and training, and the responsibility that they hold.
+Continue to expand access to affordable, high-quality child care and preschool until universal preschool is available for all; and ensure that the professionals who staff those programs are paid at competitive rates that reflect their levels of education and training, and the responsibility that they hold.